borgestrand/sdr-widget/AW_readme.txt

 =================================

 New firmware (.elf file) is installed by means of the batchisp program from Atmel.
 It is part of their Flip package.
+For batchisp debugging see the end of this section.

 First of all, Atmel Flip is not easy to install.
 There are several prerequisites and manual steps you have to go through.